-Pre-order your hardcover copy of Horoscopes: Reality or Trickery? by Kimberly Blaker.
-It will be shipped to you hot off the press when it debuts on March 21, 2018.
+Order your hardcover copy of Horoscopes: Reality or Trickery? by Kimberly Blaker.
+Available March 21, 2018.

 Title: Horoscopes: Reality or Trickery?